Azure-Samples/azure-iot-central-arm-sdk-samples/README.md

 To run any of the sample code in this repository, you need an active Azure subscription.
 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/) before you begin.

-The readme file in each language folder gives detailed information about the prerequisites for the language sample.
+The readme file in each language folder gives detailed information about the prerequisites for the sample.

 ## Setup and run

-The readme file in each language folder gives detailed information about how to setup and run the language sample.
+The readme file in each language folder gives detailed information about how to setup and run the sample.

 ## Key concepts